andreipfeiffer/css-in-js/README.md

 The ability to generate **atomic css classes**, thus increasing style reusability, and reducing duplication:

 - this generates a separate CSS class for each CSS property;
-- you'll get larger HTML files, because each element will contain a large number of CSS classes applied;
+- we'll get larger HTML files, because each element will contain a large number of CSS classes applied;
-- theoretically [atomic CSS-in-JS](https://sebastienlorber.com/atomic-css-in-js) reduces the scaling factor of your styles, [Facebook is doing it](https://www.youtube.com/watch?v=9JZHodNR184) as well;
+- theoretically [atomic CSS-in-JS](https://sebastienlorber.com/atomic-css-in-js) reduces the scaling factor of our styles, [Facebook is doing it](https://www.youtube.com/watch?v=9JZHodNR184) as well;
 - it's debatable if the CSS total size reduction, is greater than the HTML size increase (what is the final delta)
 - theoretically, if the class names are shorter than the CSS property definition, the delta is positive so we're shipping less bytes;
 - however, we're basically moving part of bytes from CSS to HTML, which might be harder to cache if we have dynamic SSRed pages;